Simplifying the Retirement Plan Tax Credit for Start-Ups

 The tax credit can be claimed for common and necessary costs to:

-- Set up a new qualified plan
+- Set up a new qualified plan.

-- Execute plan administration
+- Execute plan administration.

-- Educate your employees about the plan
+- Educate your employees about the plan.

-When can the tax credit be claimed?
+When can the start-up tax credit be claimed?

-The credit can be claimed for each of the first three years of the plan.
+The tax credit can be claimed for each of the first three years of the plan.
 The first year of claiming the credit can be the tax year before the plan becomes effective.

-What is the auto enrollment tax credit?
+What is the small employer auto-enrollment credit?

 Tax Guide: Your Resource for Year-Round Tax-Efficient Investing